mobilabsolutions/stash-sdk-merchant-backend/README.md

-# Payment SDK Merchant Backend
+# Stash!
+SDK Merchant Backend

 This repository contains a sample implementation of a merchant backend service, which uses the Stash! service.